Table of Contents

-Choose bigger balls that don’t have any coverage for your puppies, and know how to choose the right dog toy for you pooch based on his age, size, personality and other factors.
+Choose bigger balls that don’t have any coverage for your puppies, and know how to choose the right dog toy for your pooch based on his age, size, personality, and other factors.

 4. Soft Plush Toys

-Puppies love soft and plush toys, but the stuffing from them can come out and present a choking hazard.
+Puppies love soft and plush toys, but their stuffing can come out and present a choking hazard.
 It can also cause stomach blockage if swallowed.

 Foods and Treats

 We already know that dog bone treats can be dangerous for adult dogs, but puppies are at a much greater risk since they have yet to learn how to eat bones.

 Small bones can be swallowed whole and cause choking, so if you have to, choose big enough bones.

 Avoid poultry and rib bones since they can easily break and splinter, and all cooked bones must be avoided and never given to any dog,

 If you're into raw feeding, all poultry and beef bones should only be given raw and never prepared in any way (other than ensuring they're safe).